brianrobo/BOJ/DP/prac01_1463_MakeToOne.md

 <https://www.acmicpc.net/problem/1463>

 ## WIK
-to integer 'X', we can apply the below 3 operaions
+integer 'X' given and we can apply the below 3 operaions
 1. If 'X' can be divided by 3, divide by 3.
 2. If 'X' can be divided by 2, devide by 2.
 3. subtract '1'

 ## WIW
-providing integer 'N'
+- integer 'N' given
-make it by using the above 3 operaions. and find the minimum operation case.
+- make N to 1 by using the above 3 operations.
+- find minimum times of operation apply case.

 ## SPE
 - If '15'
-  - 15%3 = 0   <-- it doesn't meet.
+  - 15%3 = 0   <-- it doesn't meet, when try /3 first.
   - 15%2 = 1   <-- it works.